|1||Golden, British Columbia|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Oshawa air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Kelowna is currently 1.4 times the WHO annual air quality guideline value

 | Open your windows to bring clean, fresh air indoors|